 Character: Magazine fashion editor Anne Dettrey who befriends and takes up the cause of the crusading journalist protagonist (Gregory Peck)

 Analysis: It’s a testament to Holm’s staying power that most comments I’ve read about this film come from people who are baffled as to why Peck’s crusading journalist character ended up with Dorothy McGuire’s weak-willed heiress rather the outgoing fashion editor.
 Holme’s Anne Dettrey is spunky and outgoing and I might have considered her a little over the top until I came to the conclusion that her profession basically required her to be a socialite.
-I could have easily seen Holm's character cut out of this film and pasted into a screwball comedy in place of Barbara Stanwyck or Rosalind Russell, yet it never feels like Holm is in the wrong movie here.
+I could have easily seen Holm's character cut out of this film and pasted into a screwball comedy in place of Barbara Stanwyck or Rosalind Russell.
+At the same time, it never feels like Holm is in the wrong movie here.

 1948 Claire Trevor, Key Largo B+

-Character: Gaye Dawn, a washed-up floozy assisting a band of gangsters in robbing a hotel in Key Largo, Florida
+Character: Gaye Dawn, a washed-up floozy hanging out with a band of mobsters as they seek refuge a hotel in Key Largo, Florida amid a storm

 1950: Josephine Hull, Harvey B-

 Character: A middle-aged woman, Veta Louise Simmons, mistakenly incarcerated in a mental institution when she tries to seek mental help for her brother (Elwood, played by James Stewart)